 On the previous page, I shared my process for generating insight and surprise: use yourself as a proxy for the reader then lean into what excites you.

-Next, to craft your article’s peak, simply condense your most insightful and surprising talking points into one section.
+To craft your article’s peak, simply condense your most insightful and surprising talking points into one section.
 Build that climax.

-Let's resituate you in this handbook:
+Let's resituate you within this handbook:

 Giving feedback is also the most efficient way to hone your eye for rewriting: leaving it for others forces you to internalize the learnings in this handbook.